ruby-processing/JRubyArt/library/library_proxy/README.md

 ### Using the LibraryProxy in your sketches
+LibraryProxy is a [abstract java class](https://github.com/ruby-processing/JRubyArt/blob/master/src/monkstone/core/LibraryProxy.java) so that you can acccess vanilla processing library reflection methods in you sketches using ruby.

 In the sketch you should `load_library :library_proxy` and your library class should inherit from LibraryProxy and implement pre(), draw() and post() methods (can be empty method if not required).
 For simplicity initialize your `processing library` in the sketch `setup`.